sdat2/mSWE-GNN/README.md

 - `conf/`: Configuration files for hyperparameters and settings.
 - `archer2.slurm`: SLURM job script for running on the Archer2 supercomputer.
 - `mswegnn/`: All the main code turned into a python package for easier management.
-    - `database/`: Data handling and preprocessing modules.
+    - `database/`: Data handling and preprocessing modules. (not used).
-       - `graph_creation.py`: Funcs to process original D-Hydro output.
     - `models/`: Model definitions and architectures.
         - `adforce_gnn.py`: graph neural network layers.
         - `adforce_models.py`: full model architectures.
+        - `adforce_helpers.py`: helper functions for models.
     - `training/`: Training routines and loss functions.
         - `adforce_train.py`: training loop and evaluation.
         - `adforce_loss.py`: loss functions.